 As soon as we hear Biggie croon his remarkable “Uuuh!” overtop the sophisticated sway of a song that had already established itself as an anthem by the time the album dropped, listeners are once again reunited with their fallen friend.
 The ending of “Somebody’s Gotta Die” didn't just say goodbye to the Biggie Smalls character, though.
 It subtly introduced a sleeker production style and cinematic sound effects that moved away from the rugged boom bap sounds that dominated much of Ready to Die.

 Behold The Black Frank White, a brand new character authored by Christopher Wallace that comes barreling in through “Hypnotize," leaving us no time to mourn.
-He’s effortlessly cool, suave and insanely charismatic, but with an all the more menacing undertone.
-Speeding on a gleaming yacht with his scrawny buddy, running from the man, Gucci shirts flapping in the wind as stacks of money flutter across the water in their wake.
+He’s effortlessly cool, sophisticated, and insanely charismatic, but with an all the more menacing undertone.
+He is speeding on a gleaming yacht with his scrawny buddy, running from the man, Gucci shirts flapping in the wind as stacks of money flutter across the water in their wake.

 You’re witnessing the infectious birth of the shiny suit era, and it’s clear whose steering rap in this direction: Yeah, Poppa and Puff.
 Close like Starsky and Hutch, stick the clutch.

 Celebrating their cartoonishly lavish lifestyle by proxy, we’ve left the darkness well behind.
-But the next song makes clear that Christopher Wallace hasn’t forgotten the people that brought him here.
-This is underscored by a genuinely funny skit (a rare feat in itself) featuring The Madd Rapper, a character on a talk show who is ranting about why his raps deserve more success than Biggie.
+But the next song makes clear Christopher Wallace hasn’t forgotten the people who brought him here.
+This point is underscored by a genuinely funny skit (a rare feat in itself) featuring The Madd Rapper, a character on a talk show who is ranting about why his raps deserve more success than Biggie.

 It’s one for the heads, one for the hits.
 On and on.
-But neither mood is ever left to linger, making sure no part of the audience is granted time to become alienated.
-It eases his street fans into smoother joints, while the audience coming for the hits isn’t pummeled by a flurry of hood anthems, allowing for both segments to cross over and coexist in harmony.
+But neither mood is ever left to linger, making sure no part of the audience feels alienated.
+The move eases street fans into smoother joints, while the audience coming for the hits isn’t pummeled by a flurry of hood anthems, allowing for both segments to cross over and coexist in harmony.

-On the second half of the album, we see Biggie introduce another element to his game of contrasting tracks: adopting styles from other regions.
-Decades before Drake would be accused of stealing the sauce from regionally successful rap acts, Biggie was collaborating with Bone Thugs-N-Harmony on a track that’d fit right in on one of their own albums.
+In the second half of the album, we see Biggie introduce another element to his game of contrasting tracks: adopting styles from other regions.
+Decades before we accused Drake of stealing the sauce from regionally successful rap acts, Biggie was collaborating with Bone Thugs-N-Harmony on a track that’d fit right in on one of their own albums.
 He’d also unabashedly express his love for California on “Going Back To Cali,” a typical West Coast banger complete with Roger Troutman sample.
 Naturally, that record was followed by “Ten Crack Commandments,” a track featuring a booming Chuck D countdown over a classic DJ Premier beat, without a doubt the most NY record on the album.

 The album’s momentum almost hits the skids when we reach the joke song “Playa Hater,” where B.I.G. and Puff provide The Delfonics’ “Hey Love” with new lyrics describing a robbery, which is immediately followed by the raunchy “Nasty Boy” and its electronic bounce.
 Thankfully, the following interlude featuring B.I.G.’s mom, introducing the iconic “Sky’s the Limit” and giving the last single off the album a sense of gravitas, get the album back on track.